-Written by 22 authors from Australia, the Philippines and New Zealand, this innovative textbook is a unique product from the International Centre for Allied Health Evidence, a University of South Australia research centre and member of the Sansom Institute.
+Written by 22 authors from Australia, the Philippines and New Zealand, this innovative textbook is a unique product from the International Centre for Allied Health Evidence, a University of South Australia research centre.

 This textbook empowers allied health clinicians in sourcing and implementing research evidence into their clinical practice.
 It has universal application across any medical field or industry, as the procedures for accessing evidence-based information translate across all arenas.

 iCAHE Textbook Summary: Practical tips in finding the evidence: An Allied Health Primer